Asbestos in Gold Coast Apartment Fire Doors: Why Your Locksmith Is Warning You Before Drilling

 - Asbestos Queensland – Asbestos registers, access for trades, and testing guidance

-- HWSA – Safety alert: asbestos in fire rated boards used in certain fire doors
+- HWSA – Safety alert: asbestos in fire rated boards used in manufacture of certain fire doors

 If you’re on the Gold Coast and your locksmith has raised an asbestos concern, we can help you risk-rank the door before work proceeds.

-- the fire door tag (door + frame if both are present)
+Ask an Expert- The fire door tag (door + frame if both are present) — the date and brand are critical

-- the top edge of the door (no scraping/sanding — just a photo)
+- The top edge of the door (no scraping or sanding — just a photo)

-We’ll explain what the door likely is, what it likely isn’t, and what the safest next step is before any drilling happens.
+We’ll explain what the door likely is, which risk window (if any) it falls in, and what the safest next step is before any drilling happens.

 Disclaimer: This article is general information only and is not asbestos removal advice.
-Asbestos identification requires competent assessment and/or laboratory testing.
+The three risk windows described reflect information available from Australian and Queensland regulators as at April 2026 and may be updated as investigations continue.
+Asbestos identification requires competent assessment and/or NATA-accredited laboratory testing.
 If you suspect asbestos, do not disturb the material and follow Queensland regulator guidance and site-specific procedures.
+Information about the Pyropanel FRB contamination event is evolving — check the official government sources linked above for the latest guidance.